mattisvensson/strapi-plugin-webatlas/README.md

   <p>Navigation and slugs, finally in sync</p>
 </div>

+>The **strapi-v4** branch is no longer maintained and will not receive further updates or bug fixes.
+Consider upgrading to the latest version for continued support and improvements.

 ---

 This plugin bridges the gap between slugs and navigations in Strapi, making URL management and menu building seamless.
 With automatic slug generation, a clear route overview, and support for multiple navigations, it keeps your content organized and your routes consistent—effortlessly.